Our 2026 LOOKBOOK IS HERE

 The Challenge

-These were executives accustomed to private shopping experiences and global luxury brands.
-The assortment and service model had to meet that expectation.
+These were executives accustomed to private retail environments and global luxury brands.
+The sunglasses assortment and service model needed to meet that expectation without compromise.

-The client wanted to avoid “corporate logo gifting.”
-The experience had to align with Italian fashion houses known for craftsmanship, heritage, and prestige — not promotional positioning.
+The client wanted to avoid traditional logo-driven gifting.
+The experience had to align with Italian fashion houses known for craftsmanship, heritage, and prestige, rather than promotional positioning.

-200 high-level leaders across limited windows meant no visible congestion.
-The experience needed to feel invitation-based, not transactional.
+With 200 senior leaders moving through limited time windows, there could be no visible congestion.
+The experience needed to feel invitation-based, controlled, and discreet, not transactional.

 Objectives

-1. Deliver a boutique-level experience worthy of C-Suite executives
+1. Deliver a boutique-level sunglasses gifting experience for C-suite executives

-2. Curate exclusively luxurious Italian fashion house eyewear brands
+2. Curate an assortment of luxury Italian fashion house brands

-3. Provide white-glove ambassador service — consultative, not sales-driven
+3. Provide white-glove ambassador service that is consultative, not sales-driven

-4. Maintain privacy and discretion in the experience flow
+4. Maintain privacy and discretion throughout the guest experience

-SSEE designed and deployed a temporary luxury eyewear boutique, modeled after a refined retail environment rather than a gifting station.
+SSEE designed and deployed a temporary luxury sunglasses boutique, modeled after a refined retail environment rather than a traditional gifting station.

 Assortment Strategy